kdoore/CS1335-Documentation/_build/html/_sources/glossary.txt

 the idea that the concepts that we're trying to represent in our code often have natural hierarchical relationships, where objects can be categorized as belonging to a broader type of object.
 These object hierarchies can be useful for organizing our program code and is one of the main benefits of Object-Oriented languages.
-We easily understand that `animal` is a broad category of creatures, where there are many different types of
+We easily understand that `animal` is a broad category of creatures, where there are many different types of animals such as dogs and cats.
+We are comfortable with the concept of Animals being a broader category things than the categories of dogs or cats.
+If we were to create a program about an animal shelter, it would be nice for us to be able to make use of these relationships between these types of objects in our program.
+We can do this by using the specific syntax keyword ``extends`` when we define the Dog and Cat classes, where we would need to first define the Animal class.
+The benefit of using inheritance in our programs is that we can eliminate duplicate code, and we can also use polymorphism as defined below to allow the use of the base class as a way to reference sub-class objects.